-- a A matter personal to a member of staff that is being considered by a meeting of council, committee or sub-committee is to fall under private and confidential business - b Staff sickness absence, annual leave, performance appraisals and grievance matters shall be dealt with in accordance with town council policies and procedures and where appropriate/necessary, will be reported back to the relevant committee or sub-committee.
-All matters relating to the management of staff are covered by relevant policies; these polices are reviewed on a regular basis. - c The Proper Officer is responsible for the recruitment and management of staff and will liaise, as necessary with the Chair of the Council and Chair of Finance, Operations and Personnel committee regarding these matters as and when appropriate and required. - d The Chair of Council and Chair of Finance, Operations and Personnel Committee shall be appointed to undertake the annual appraisal of the Proper Officer, in accordance with the councils adopted appraisal procedure.
+- a A matter personal to a member of staff that is being considered by a meeting of council, committee or sub-committee is to fall under private and confidential business - Staff sickness absence, annual leave, performance appraisals and grievance matters shall be dealt with in accordance with town council policies and procedures and where appropriate/necessary, will be reported back to the relevant committee or sub-committee.
+All matters relating to the management of staff are covered by relevant policies; these polices are reviewed on a regular basis. - The Proper Officer is responsible for the recruitment and management of staff and will liaise, as necessary with the Chair of the Council and Chair of Finance, Operations and Personnel committee and Chair of PGCC Committee is the recruitment directly impacts the community centre regarding these matters as and when appropriate and required. - d The Chair of Council and Chair of Finance, Operations and Personnel

+Committee shall be appointed to undertake the annual appraisal of the Proper Officer, in accordance with the councils adopted appraisal procedure.